The Tech Inside a Domino's Franchise: Why It's More Than Just Pizza

 Business Intelligence and Marketing Analytics

-The unified technology platform, from the customer-facing apps to the Pulse POS and supply chain systems, creates a massive, centralized data repository.
-Domino's leverages this data to gain deep insights into customer behavior and business performance.
-Every order, every customer interaction, and every data point from the Pizza Tracker is collected and analyzed.
-This allows the corporate marketing team to identify trends, segment customers, and create highly personalized marketing campaigns.
-For example, predictive analytics can identify customers who are likely to order on a specific day and send them a targeted promotion to increase the probability of a sale.
+All this technology—from the customer app to the Pulse POS—creates a giant, centralized pool of data.
+Domino's uses this data to get incredible insights into customer behavior.
+Every order, every interaction, every click on the Pizza Tracker is collected and analyzed.
+This allows the corporate marketing team to spot trends and create highly targeted marketing campaigns.
+For example, they can identify customers who are likely to order on a Friday night and send them a personalized deal to seal the sale.

 Tech solutions and digital innovations for Domino's Franchise in modern business